 Gödel’s incompleteness theorems show that for any formal axiomatic system (a system of axioms equipped with rules of inference that allow one to generate new theorems) satisfying certain minimal requirements, there exist questions that cannot be answered within that system.
-In particular, Theorem VI states that no consistent system of axioms F whose theorems can be expressed by an effective procedure, that is an algorithm, is complete, that is capable of proving all truths about the arithmetic of natural numbers.
-This means that for any such consistent formal system, there will always be statements about natural numbers that are true, but that are unprovable within the same system.
+In particular, Theorem VI states that no consistent system of axioms F whose theorems can be expressed by an effective procedure, that is, an algorithm, is complete, that is, capable of proving all truths about the arithmetic of natural numbers.
+This means that for any such consistent formal system, there will always be statements about natural numbers that are true but which are unprovable within the same system.
 More exactly, the first incompleteness theorem shows that in any formal system F sufficiently expressive to contain arithmetic, there is one formula f such that, if F is coherent, then neither f nor its negation not-f are demonstrable in T. Therefore, logical consistency and completeness are incompatible.
-The second incompleteness theorem (“Theorem XI”) is an extension of the first showing that such a formal system F (for instance, Peano’s arithmetic) cannot demonstrate its own consistency.
+The second incompleteness theorem (Theorem XI) is an extension of the first showing that such a formal system F (for instance, Peano’s arithmetic) cannot demonstrate its own consistency.
 Logicians and mathematicians generally believe that Gödel’s incompleteness theorems dealt a decisive blow to Hilbert's second problem that asked for a finitary consistency proof for arithmetic.
 In fact, the second incompleteness theorem is often viewed as making that problem impossible.
-As a general consequence, the two theorems show that Hilbert's program aiming at finding a complete and consistent set of axioms for all mathematics is impossible.
+As a general consequence, the two theorems show that Hilbert's program that aimed to find a complete and consistent set of axioms for all mathematics is impossible.

 The incompleteness theorems proved by Gödel were the first and the most important theorems on the limitations of formal systems.
 Just two years later in 1933, Alfred Tarski proved the so-called “undefinability theorem” dealing with the formal undefinability of truth.
-The Tarski’s theorem states that arithmetical truth cannot be defined within arithmetic itself.
+Tarski’s theorem states that arithmetical truth cannot be defined within arithmetic itself.
 Informally, this means that truth of the language of a formal system must be undefinable in the system.
-After this result, other two contributions by Alonso Church and Alan Turing proved the limits of the Hilbert’s program and contributed to the foundation of computer science.
-In the framework of his program, in 1928 at the International Congress of Mathematicians in Bologna, Italy, Hilbert posed a problem that became known as “Entscheidungsproblem” (“decision problem”).
-That problem asks for an algorithm that considers, as input, a statement, and answers “Yes” or “No” [3] to whether the statement is valid in every structure satisfying the axioms, that is universally valid.
-Indeed, the Entscheidungsproblem could be solved by an algorithm (a mechanical procedure) capable to decide whether any given statement is provable from the axioms using the rules of logic.
+After this result, two other contributions by Alonso Church and Alan Turing proved the limits of Hilbert’s program and contributed to the foundation of computer science.
+In the framework of his program, presented at the 1928 International Congress of Mathematicians in Bologna, Italy, Hilbert posed a problem that became known as Entscheidungsproblem (decision problem).
+That problem asks for an algorithm that considers, as input, a statement, and answers “Yes” or “No” [Turing 1937] to whether the statement is valid in every structure satisfying the axioms, that is, universally valid.
+Indeed, the Entscheidungsproblem could be solved by an algorithm (a mechanical procedure) capable of deciding whether any given statement is provable from the axioms using the rules of logic.
 Seven years later, between 1935 and 1936, Alan Turing and Alonzo Church independently proved that a general solution to the Entscheidungsproblem is not possible.
-In their works is assumed that the intuitive notion of “effectively calculable”, that is computable through a mechanical method, is captured by the functions computable by a Turing machine or, equivalently, by those expressible in a formalism known as lambda calculus.
-The American mathematician and logician Church proved that Hilbert's Entscheidungsproblem is unsolvable, and the Turing's theorem that there is no algorithm to solve the halting problem.
+In their works, it is assumed that the intuitive notion of “effectively calculable,” that is, computable through a mechanical method, is captured by the functions computable by a Turing machine or, equivalently, by those expressible in a formalism known as lambda calculus.
+The American mathematician and logician Church proved that Hilbert's Entscheidungsproblem is unsolvable, and Turing's theorem states that there is no algorithm to solve the halting problem.